 Tver to Valday to Novgorod (Day 4)

 There are even a few stretches of sand and gravel to have a bit of skid-and-slide fun with.
-Soak in the sublime sights around you – highlights such as Seliger’s sapphire blue lakes and Valday National Park’s rugged glacial landforms.
+Soak in the sublime sights around you.
+There are highlights such as Seliger’s sapphire blue lakes and Valday National Park’s rugged glacial landforms.

-The last stop before St Petersburg is Novgorod, one of the oldest cities in Russia, with a 900-year old Kremlin beside the banks of the Volkhov River.
+The last stop before St Petersburg is Novgorod, one of the oldest cities in Russia.
+With a 900-year old Kremlin beside the banks of the Volkhov River.

-Sightseeing St Petersburg (Day 6)
+Motorcycling Adventures in Mother Russia.
+Next sightseeing St Petersburg (Day 6)

-As one of the most beautiful cities on earth, it made perfect sense to break up the ride with a full day’s city sightseeing in this living art gallery of a city.
+As one of the most beautiful cities on earth.
+It made perfect sense to break up the ride, with a full day’s city sightseeing in this living art gallery of a city.

-St Petersburg to Pechory (Day 7) to Derbovezh (Day 8)
+Motorcycling Adventures in Mother Russia, St Petersburg to Pechory (Day 7) to Derbovezh (Day 8)

 After living it up in St Petersburg, your final three riding days will take you back through the old country.
-We’ll overnight in a homestay in Pechory, famed for the network of burial caves beneath its c1473 monastery.
+We’ll stay overnight in a homestay in Pechory, famed for the network of burial caves beneath its c1473 monastery.

 Written by: Fiona Davies (extreme pillion rider and adventure travel writer)